clasqm/freedos-repo/Commandline.md

     + WAITTIME - Pause PC until a specified time is reached.
     + XRAY - find text strings inside binary files.
 Alternatively use SRCH or RT.

++ [BATPOWER 2](./zip/batpwr2.zip ) v1 - DOS Commandline utilities by various authors.
+Please note that this is is the current "Miscellaneous" container and that it will be updated from time to time.
+Please see \FDOS\DOC\BATPOWER for more info on each command as well as the author's details and licensing conditions.
+    + ASKME - A simple command line utility to use in batch files to prompt for Y/N questions, and have the DOS Errorlevel set on exit.
+    + BIGDIR - Scans an entire disk, and outputs the names and paths of all the files larger than a given size.
+    + COM2EXE - convert .COM to .EXE files.
+    + CTRLCAPS - Use Caps Lock as CTRL.
+    + FIXCAPS - Fix Caps Lock to avoid tEXT tHAT lOOKS lIKE tHIS.
+    + HEX - A little hex editor.
+    + MAKELOG - Create or append to log files.
+    + MARK - Insert codes for system properties into an ECHO-like command.
+    + PAYDAY - a CAL workalike that prints a calendar for the current month with today's date noted with an asterisk.
+    + SHF2GL - Two tiny programs to make the shift keys "sticky," i.e., make them toggles instead of having to be held down.
+LSHIFTGL works on left shift, RSHIFTGL on right shift.
+    + SPACE - get data and a bar graph on available disk space.

 + [BELIEF](./zip/belief.zip) - generate random religious beliefs.
     + Public Domain sofware (as far as could be ascertained) with additional data by Michel Clasquin-Johnson.
 See also [this page](https://clasqm.github.io/Belief/).
     + Compiled with *BCC* under *FreeDOS* 1.2